 Preventing a Nuclear Nightmare

 As world powers condemn Iran over its nuclear program and demand that Iran freeze nuclear activities, Dr. ElBaradei knows firsthand how difficult the path ahead will be in ensuring nuclear energy is not misused for destruction.
-Iraq, Iran and North Korea are all sobering reminders of how fragile the global security system is and of the need for a new equitable and inclusive paradigm of international cooperation.
+Iraq, Iran, North Korea, Libya and Syria are all sobering reminders of how fragile the global security system is and of the need for a new equitable and inclusive paradigm of international cooperation.
 Drawing on his experience with high-stakes negotiations, Dr. ElBaradei discusses global security and the road map for the path to peace.

 Nuclear Technology in a Changing World